WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 - History: This shows the save history of your agent.
 As you make changes that are subsequently saved and published, this section will be populated.
 - Analytics: This will show statistics and reporting about the use of your AI Agent.

+**Step 4.**

+Let's now update the Instructions field.
+We have provided an example instruction below.
+Copy and paste this into the Instructions field to start.
+After you have done this,